FAQs

 • Ask to speak with someone about coverage for mental health (some insurers call it “behavioral health” or “psychotherapy”) benefits.
 You are not asking about coverage for equine therapy.
 That is a model of therapy, not a billing code.

 • Explain that you wish to receive mental health therapy from an out-of-network provider and ask them what they will do about reimbursing you directly.
-If you need my NPI number or CPT codes that we use, please contact me directly.
+If you need our NPI number or CPT codes that we use, please contact me directly.

 • Request written requirements for clinical information that your insurer will require for reimbursement.
 We can provide a Superbill upon request.